-I support the comments made by Senator Clifford-Lee, the deputy leader of the Fianna Fáil group in the Seanad, on the children's hospital which is being built at the St. James's Hospital site in Dublin.
+I support the comments made by Senator Clifford-Lee, the deputy leader of the Fianna Fáil group in the Seanad, on the national children's hospital which is being built on the St. James's Hospital site in Dublin.
 It is extraordinary that €1.7 billion is the proposed-----

 It is €1,700 million.

 I agree with the Senator's assessment.
 I worked with a firm of architects in Roscommon on the design-supervision of the building of schools and churches.
 We always knew the cost.
 Additional costs arise, but nothing like in this case.
-There are quantity surveyors, architects and engineers involved in this project.
-It is amazing how inept Ministers are in this Government.
+There are quantity surveyors, architects and engineers involved in the project.
+It is amazing how inept Ministers are in the Government.
 They are incapable of running Departments.

 The Minister for Housing, Planning and Local Government probably never built a house in his life.

 Is the Senator expecting the Minister to go out and measure a site and order bricks?

 I mean one must have a hands-on approach.

 I do not want all of the quantity surveyors here speaking together.